Become an expert in managing conflict, facilitating peaceful problem solving, and fostering collaborative decision-making.

 Online, On Campus, Hybrid

-UMass Boston's Conflict Resolution graduate certificate program provides professionals with the unique skills needed to manage conflict in a variety of settings.
-It’s designed for professionals who want to develop their conflict management skills and add a professional certificate to their résumé.
-Students are trained in a range of approaches to the resolution of conflict, collaborative decision making, and problem solving.
-Courses examine the development, role, and management of conflict and encompass the theory, methods, and ethical perspectives of conflict resolution.
-Focus on areas such as court mediation, restorative justice, cross cultural conflict, peacebuilding, organizational and international conflict, and more.
-Alumni work in many fields, including business, government, education, health care, human resources, law, ministry, and international humanitarian work.
-You can also continue on for an additional two semesters to earn an Master's in Conflict Resolution.
+UMass Boston's 12-credit Conflict Resolution graduate certificate program provides professionals with training to manage conflict in a variety of settings.
+The program is designed for professionals who want to develop knowledge of conflict management techniques and add a professional certificate to their résumé.
+Students will focus on a range of approaches to the resolution of conflict, collaborative decision making, and problem solving through courses that encompass the theory, methods, and ethical perspectives of conflict resolution.

 - This program consists of four 3-credit courses, or 12 credits.